The Name

 Structered Theological and Biblical Training

-“New Harvest Bible College is a postsecondary religious educational institution dedicated to structured theological training and academic development in biblical studies and ministry leadership.”
+“New Harvest Bible College is a postsecondary Apostolic Christian educational institution dedicated to Apostolic Doctrine and Structured theological training and development in biblical studies and ministry leadership.”

 Our Vision